ramalho/jupyturtle/README.md

 For a quick demo, open [the lab notebook](lab.ipynb).

-The idea and much of the code for this module was inspired by [Tolga Atam](https://github.com/tolgaatam)'s [ColabTurtle](https://github.com/tolgaatam/ColabTurtle/tree/master), via [Allen Downey](https://github.com/allendowney)'s book
+The idea and some of the code for this module was inspired by [Tolga Atam](https://github.com/tolgaatam)'s [ColabTurtle](https://github.com/tolgaatam/ColabTurtle/tree/master), via [Allen Downey](https://github.com/allendowney)'s book